nielsbasjes/logparser/README-Pig.md

 From here you can do as you want with the resulting tuples.
 Note that almost everything is output as a chararray, yet things that are numerical are output as longs or doubles.

+Loading custom dissectors
+===
+If you have written a custom dissector it is now possible to load this from pig and use it to it's full capabilities.
+There is only one extra requirement: You MUST create a constructor that receives exactly one
+                    "          '-map:request.firstline.uri.query.s:SCREENRESOLUTION'," +
+                    "          '-load:nl.basjes.pig.input.apachehttpdlog.ScreenResolutionDissector:x'" +

 License
 ===
 This software is licenced under GPLv3.
 If you want to include this in a commercial (non-opensource) product then